askthecode/documentation/docs/features/files/file-creation.md

 ## How to Use

 1. **Select the Repository and Branch**: Start by specifying the GitHub repository URL where you want to create the file.
 Consider creating a new branch for your changes to keep the project's mainline stable.
-The Create Branch feature can be used for this purpose (link to the feature will be added manually).
+The [Create Branch](/features/files/file-creation) feature can be used for this purpose.
 2. **Provide File Details**: Indicate the path where the file should be created and its name.
 Include the directory structure if the file should be nested within specific folders.
 3. **Enter File Content**: Write or paste the content you wish to include in the new file, as generated from your interaction with AskTheCode GPT.
 This can be code, text, or any other content suitable for your project.
 4. **Commit the New File": Finalize the creation by committing the file to the repository.
 It's recommended to include a commit message to describe the addition.